patriciatran/tnseq/README.md

 `{sample}_R1_001.fastq` per sample.

 # File descriptions

-this repository contains scripts to analyze TnSeq data on the UW-Madison Center for High Throughput Computing.
+This repository contains scripts to analyze TnSeq data on the UW-Madison Center for High Throughput Computing.
 It contains a series of paired `sh` and `submit` files, containing the commands to be run, and the resources needed to run the job, respectively.
 Helpers scripts (`.sh`, `.py`) are available to set up the project structure or summarize all the data at the end.

 ## Scripts folders
 - `set_up.sh`: a bash script that takes in as an argument your netID and a project name.
 Will create all the input and output folder structure needed for this pipeline.
 -`01-cutadapt.sub`: cutadapt script that takes trim the adapter off of the FASTQ file.
-For example, `mysequenceADAPTERsomethingelse`, will keep mysequence only.
+For example, `mysequenceADAPTERsomethingelse`, will keep `mysequence` only.
 - `02-index_ref.sub`: Builds the genome index file for the reference genome, to prepare for mapping.
 - `03-map-to-ref.sub`: Maps a sample to the reference genome.
 - `04-sort-and-index-bam.sub`: Take the aligned reads, sorts and index the file.